MampiononaRajaoferason/Microfinance-Data-Integration-with-Talend-ETL-Process/README.md

 The final outcome of the ETL process culminates in the "Final Data Warehouse Zone."
 Here, the results of dimension calculations and SCD2 handling are appended, enriching the data warehouse with a complete and historical set of financial information.

-This architectural design showcases the project's dedication to data integrity, efficiency, and historical preservation of crucial financial information, making it a robust solution for microfinance data integration.- **Considerations:**
+This architectural design showcases the project's dedication to data integrity, efficiency, and historical preservation of crucial financial information, making it a robust solution for microfinance data integration.
+- **Considerations:**
   - **Performance Optimization:** Ensure efficient data warehouse querying.
   - **Error Handling:** Implement error handling for data warehousing processes.